Traman2/TowerOfHanoi/README.md

 # Tower of Hanoi

-The Tower of Hanoi is a classic problem in computer science that can be solved with the use of recursions.
+The Tower of Hanoi is a classic programming problem in computer science that can be solved with the use of recursions.
 You can solve the problem by using a certain set of rules as follows:

 1. Only one disk can be moved at a time.
 2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack or on an empty rod.